minghongx/year2-project/proj_mgmt_forms/supervisor_weekly_meeting_log.md

 4. Zepeng Pang

 ## Summary of Week’s Activities
+At the supervisor meeting on Monday, The team decided to simulate three movements: pitch motion, yaw motion, and roll motion.
+In the knowledge of the kinematic modeling of the legs of the quadruped robot studied last week, we learned the knowledge of pitch angle, yaw angle and roll angle.
+The knowledge of these three angles corresponds to the three motion we want to simulate.
+The team decided that three people would each undertake a simulation of a motion, and the remaining one would be responsible for the paperwork which contains blog, supervisor weekly meeting log and preparation of the poster.
 ## Problem, Issues and Concerns
+Group members need to keep learning commands and functions which would be used in pybullet.
+Spend more time in the last two weeks to speed up the project.
 ## Tasks for Next Week / Actions for next meeting
+Minghong Xu:
+        1) Complete the simulation of robot's roll motion.
+Zehao Ye:
+        1) Complete the simulation of robot's pitch motion.
+Kai Yang:
+        1) Complete the simulation of robot's yaw motion.
+Zepeng Pang:
+        1) Complete paperwork (blogs, meeting log, preparation of poster).
 ## Progress Assessment (supervisor use only)
 - [ ] Unsatisfactory
 - [ ] Satisfactory